By many, the Beagle is known as a Merry Dog. They are lovable and loving, great companions, and with an overall Happy temperament.

 - Intervertebral disc disease

-Another thing you should be really careful about is dwarfism.
+Another thing you should be careful about is dwarfism.
 This is a rare state, but it is known to happen with Beagles.

 Even though it might look adorable, this pup will come with an unnaturally short neck, a broader than usual skull, crooked legs, and will suffer from chronic arthritis.